Research News - September / October 2021 #5

 9 December Randomness and intuition in scientific discoveries.

-The Directorate for Research and Innovation Support (DARI), formerly the Maison de la Recherchesupports the research activities of its laboratories.
+The Research and Innovation Support Department (DARI), formerly the Maison de la Recherchesupports the research activities of its laboratories.

-It participates in the implementation and operational management of the University's scientific policy and supports the research community in its relations with the various partners in the socio-economic world.
+It participates in the implementation and operational management of the University's scientific policy and supports research players in their relations with the various partners in the socio-economic world.

 Form